once upon a chef

 In the meantime, whip the cream to firm peaks.
 You’ll know it’s ready when you lift the whisk out of the bowl and the peaks stand up and hold their shape without drooping over.
 Keep a close eye on it; if the cream gets grainy, you’ve gone too far and should start over.

 Gently fold the chilled lemon mixture into the whipped cream, retaining as much volume as possible.
 To do this, use a rubber spatula to cut down into the center of the cream and sweep up the side of the bowl, scooping up cream from the bottom and bringing it to the top.
 This motion gently turns the mixtures over on top of each other, combining them in the process.

-Place a large spoonful of berries into each glass (leave room for 2 layers of berries and 2 layers of cream) and top with a generous dollop of lemon cream.
-Top with another layer of berries and lemon cream.
-Cover with plastic wrap and chill until ready to serve.
-(Parfaits can be assembled up to this point several hours ahead of time.)
-Right before serving, top each parfait with a shortbread cookie and sprig of fresh mint.
+Finally, assemble the parfaits.
+Spoon a handful of berries into each parfait glass and top with a generous dollop of lemon cream.
+Spoon in more berries and another layer of cream.
+Chill until ready to serve.
+(The parfaits can be assembled up to this point several hours ahead of time.)
+Right before serving, top each parfait with a cookie and sprig of fresh mint.